Fuoad-Ibrahim/Cypress/README.md

 ## As a user

 Anyone can register as a user.
+User's have access to features such as viewing profile information, reporting issues and contacting Cypress staff.

 ![portal1](https://user-images.githubusercontent.com/61073050/148867379-53f46814-b64a-40b2-badc-5e3941ac504d.png)